gboone/gboone.github.io/_posts/2015-03-03-the-open-source-supply-chain.md

 [script called `laptop`][6] that future 18F team members will be able to use to make their lives easier on day one.
 In addition to Moncef were the [other individuals who helped us find mistakes and add to the post][7].
-And none of this includes all the people reading it right now and might read it in the future.
+And none of this includes all the people reading it right now and those who might read it in the future.

 We didn't just write a post _about_ open source software and how to use it, we wrote it in the open and you can actually see [the back and forth Mel and I had